onera/Cassiopee/Compressor/doc/source/Compressor.rst

 .. py:function:: Compressor.PyTree.compressAll(a)

-    Compress zones (fields, connectivity) in a lossless way.
+    Compress zones (fields, connectivity) in the best and lossless way.

     Exists also as an in-place version (_compressAll) which modifies a and returns None.